The Skinny on Financial Advisor Fees & Commissions

 One final note:

-By the end of June 2020, all registered broker/dealers will be required to comply with Regulation Best Interest.
-This regulation will require that all broker/dealers must only recommend financial products that are in their customers’ best interests.
+All registered broker/dealers must comply with Regulation Best Interest.
+This regulation requires that all broker/dealers must only recommend financial products that are in their customers’ best interests.
 They must also declare any potential conflicts of interest or incentives that could influence their decisions.
-This rule will result in more disclosures, providing you, the client, with more information about your investments, including fees and commissions.
-It could also ensure that financial advisors, working with commission-based accounts, are still working in the client’s best interest.
-Though this rule is not as clearly outlined and enforceable as the fiduciary duty required for fee-based accounts, it is a move in the direction to create more consistency in service for both fee- and commission-based accounts.
+This rule ensures that you are provided with more information about your investments, including fees and commissions.
+It also ensures that financial advisors, working with commission-based accounts, are working in the client’s best interest.